2020 Challenge Grant Recipients

 1) CLT Symposium - We intend to introduce mass timber construction to Architects, Engineers, Builders, Building Code Officials, and community members through a symposium.

-2) Sawmill Pavilion Design + Construction: Students from the Colleges of Design, Engineering, and Agriculture will design and build a structure that will house and protect the new campus sawmill.
+2) Sawmill Pavilion Design + Construction: Students from the Colleges of Design, Engineering, and Agriculture will design and build a structure that will house and protect a new campus sawmill which was purchased through a partnership with Coca Cola.

 3) CLT Research: We propose to catalyze a broader, multi-year research project using funds from this grant as startup money to purchase preliminary equipment and develop a framework for a digital design using CLT’s.